restful-ws/restful-ws.github.io/rest/understanding-rest.md

 inventions of the twentieth century.
 It owes much of its success to REST, the architecture style that makes it work so well.
+Decades after
-Decades after the REST and the Web were introduced, their importance in business, civil society, and the economy continue to grow.
+REST and the Web were introduced, their importance in business, civil society and the global economy continue to grow.

 Despite its ubiquity and influence, REST remains broadly misunderstood.
 As a renaissance of